Explainer

 What gets uploaded.

-The contractual terms are explicit about the rights LexisNexis receives.
-They are less explicit about the specific data fields included in the upload.
-To know what fields a given department uploads, you need an additional document called an Interface Control Document (ICD), or its equivalent — a field-mapping table or data-translation schema.
+The contracts are crystal clear about the rights LexisNexis gets.
+They’re much vaguer about which data fields actually go into the upload.
+To know what a given department sends, you need another document: an Interface Control Document (ICD), or its equivalent, a field-mapping table or data-translation schema.

-ICDs are rarely included in FOIA returns by default.
-When obtained, they typically show the upload includes incident report fields, jail booking fields, person records, vehicle records, narratives, and supplementary report data.
-The presence of narrative fields is significant because narratives routinely contain victim and witness identifying information, even when victim and witness aren’t explicit field headers.
+ICDs rarely show up in FOIA returns by default.
+When you do get one, it usually shows the upload pulling in incident report fields, jail booking fields, person records, vehicle records, narratives, and supplementary report data.
+The narrative fields are the part to watch: narratives routinely name victims and witnesses, even when “victim” and “witness” aren’t column headers anywhere.

 For the language to request an ICD, see the action page.